Velomotion logo Velomotion small logo

 Models, equipment and prices

 Orbea offers a total of seven equipment variants for the new Wild 2023.
-Three of these come with an aluminum frame, with prices ranging between 5.699 euros and 6.999 euros.
-You have to make a few compromises with the components, especially with the two cheaper equipment variants.
-The aluminum top model comes with powerful brakes and a Fox 38 Performance fork at the front.
-When it comes to the carbon versions, many e-mountain bikers will probably have their mouths watering, especially with the top models M-Team and M-LTD. The Orbea Wild M-LTD also comes with the recently introduced Bosch CX Race motor - together with a Fox Factory chassis and Shimano XTR components, almost 12.000 euros are due here.
+Three of these come with an aluminum frame, priced between 5.699 euros and 6 euros.999 Euro.
+Especially with the two cheaper equipment variants, you have to make some compromises when it comes to components.
+The top aluminum model at least comes with powerful brakes and a Fox 38 Performance fork at the front.
+The carbon versions are sure to make the proverbial mouths of many e-mountain bikers water, especially with the top models M-Team and M-LTD. The Orbea Wild M-LTD also comes with the recently introduced Bosch CX Race motor – together with a Fox Factory suspension and Shimano XTR components, it costs just under 12.000 euros.
 The weight is impressive: Orbea specifies a real 20,9 kg with the "small" 625 Wh battery.

 The frame of the Wild can be individually designed with the MyO program.